 In short, it’s a work of art on a plate, and probably the tastiest and richest soup I’ve ever tried.

 Though we were in a fine dining setting, I chose a simple main course.
 Roast cod, with a crispy oyster on top, served with cucumber and parsley, accompanied by a horseradish sauce.

 The fish was perfectly cooked, with each flake melting in the mouth.

 Dessert at The Goring Dining Room

 Last dish of the evening was a dessert of dulcey mousse with caramelized apple and buttermilk sorbet.

 “Refreshing, compact in size and a whirlwind of flavours, it’s a sweet, yet delicate, way to end the meal.”

 FOLLOWING THE RIVERA

-Last dish of The Goring Dining Room experience was the dulcey mousse with caramelised apple and buttermilk sorbet.
-Refreshing, compact in size and a whirlwind of flavours, it’s a sweet, yet delicate, way to end the meal.
+Refreshing, compact in size and a whirlwind of flavors, it was a sweet, yet delicate, way to end the meal.

 The Goring, 15 Beeston Place, London, SW1W 0JA, United Kingdom